demisto/content/Packs/DuoAdminApi/Integrations/DuoEventCollector/DuoEventCollector_description.md

 - Integration key: your integration key provided by Duo.
 - Secret key: your secret key/password provided by Duo.

-For more information, check out the documentation at [https://duo.com/docs/adminapi](https://duo.com/docs/adminapi) #disable-secrets-detection
+For more information, check out the documentation at [https://duo.com/docs/adminapi](https://duo.com/docs/adminapi).

 Duo Events collector XSIAM